Rehearsals are Cancelled for 2020-2021 Season

 Auditions are held in September.
 Contact Rebekah to arrange an audition time.

-Choir Tour to Northern Italy in July 2020: POSTPONED DUE TO COVID-19 WORLD PANDEMIC
+Choir Tour to Northern Italy in July 2022:

-FCO will have a performance tour to Central Europe in July of 2018.
-The 12-day tour includes Tuscany, Lake Garda, Venice and more.
+FCO will have a performance tour to northern Italy June 29 to July 10 2022.
+The 12-day tour includes Montecatini, Florence, Lake Garda, Venice and more.
 See more details of proposed tour (subject to change).
-The all -inclusive cost for the tour is estimated at approximately $4,800.
+The cost for the tour is estimated at approximately $4,800 including airfare from Portland, all hotels with breakfasts, two group dinners, ground transportation, and tour guides.

 For more information, contact Rebekah at 503-585-5404 or firstname.lastname@example.org.